canonical/charmed-5g/docs/tutorial/04_integrate_sdcore_with_observability.md

 Next, find the IP address of your instance of Traefik, where we will be able to access Grafana, by inspecting the output of `juju status traefik`.
-The address will appear under the *App* section, and it should be in the range we provided to MetalLB.
+The address will appear under the *App* section, and it should be in the range we provided when we enabled the MicroK8s addon.
 In this case it is `10.0.0.4`

 ```console
 $ juju status traefik